MAHESH94944/VIT_VOICE_SADHANA/readme.md

 The production backend is deployed at `https://vit-voice-sadhana.onrender.com`.
 The production frontend is deployed at `https://vit-voice-sadhana-1.onrender.com`.

-**Important:** When deploying the backend to a service like Render, you must set the following environment variables in their dashboard:
+**Important (Backend on Render):** When deploying the backend to a service like Render, you must set the following environment variables in their dashboard:

 - `NODE_ENV` to `production`
 - `FRONTEND_URL` to `https://vit-voice-sadhana-1.onrender.com`